9 Accounting Basics Every Small Business Owner Should Know

 What Is Small Business Accounting?

-Liabilities: A business liability is any type of financial responsibility, such as debt, taxes, or even a legal liability.
+Liabilities: A business liability is any type of financial responsibility, such as a small business loan, taxes, or even a legal liability.
 It represents a quantifiable level of risk for the business on the balance sheet.
 Accounts payable: Liabilities aren’t just long-term.
 Don’t forget this category, which is the money your company owes to other vendors, creditors, or service providers.
 Accounts payable should be listed on your balance sheet.

 Assets: Any goods or property that add value to the business.
 Assets can be tangible (like inventory or offices) or intangible (such as patents, trademarks, or even brand recognition).
 They’re itemized on the balance sheet.
 Accounts receivable: Like liabilities, assets aren’t all long-term.
 You also need to consider the money owed to your business by others.
 This category is also an asset on your balance sheet since the client or customer is under legal obligation to pay you.